lapek/beerapp/README.md

-# BeerApp (under developing) #
+# BeerApp #

-Web app project for studies.
-Not finished yet, but already rated by the teacher.
+Web application for homebrewers.
+The application was originally a student project, but I decided to develop it further.
+Spring Boot + Hibernate + PostgreSQL + AngularJS + Angular Material

 ### Content ###

-* Website is in Polish
+* Website is in Polish (in plans: English/Multilanguage support)
-* Working register/login
+* Working signup/login
-* After login you can add new recipe
+* Logged user can add a new recipe
-* List of your recipes
+* List of user's recipes
+More to come (editing recipes, editing user's profile, admin page, contact page etc).

 ### How to run? ###

-* Create empty database for project named whatever you want
+* Create empty database
-* Change configuration in _configs/test/_ directory
+* Complete the configuration data in _configs/test/_ directory (name of database, login, password, port, etc)
 * Set profile _test_ in maven
-* Use in your project directory
+* Run the project
 ```sh
 mvn spring-boot:run
 ```